 (xxiv) Personal expenses such as clothing, haircuts, shoeshines, newspaper, magazines and toiletries.

 4. EXPENSE REPORT PROCESS

-To request reimbursement, employees must submit a report of their business expenses in the Expensify system used by the Company.
+US Employees only - Employee reimbursement submissions will be through the Divvy Reimbursement application.
 Expenses should be submitted within 30 days of the expenses being incurred.
 Expenses over 90 days old will not be reimbursed.

 5. EXPENSE REPORT GUIDELINES